opensearch-project/documentation-website/_field-types/mapping-parameters/coerce.md

 # `coerce`

-The `coerce` mapping parameter controls how values are converted to the expected data type of a field during indexing.
+The `coerce` mapping parameter controls how values are converted to the expected field data type during indexing.
 This parameter lets you verify that your data is formatted and indexed properly, following the expected field types.
-This helps keep your data reliable and improves the accuracy of your search results.
+This improves the accuracy of your search results.

 ---